ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 1. `h5py` module

-## Open areas

-One question is how to represent to a consumer enough of a state so that the image can be reconstructed to an expected result.
-The specification and storage models should include the following information, so that the producer and consumer can perform an apples-to-apples comparison of the images:

-1. Default State.
-This should include current image, layer states (on or off), global variable ranges and default color maps.
-2. Color maps

 ## Cinema Database Reference Example

 The `.cis` format is a way of encoding specific types of information.
 It is up to a **producer** and **consumer** of the data to determine the semantic meaning of the encoded data.